-For example, you may be interested in developing a big chest rather than a developed back, your back actually contains about 70% of your total upper body muscle.
-A well developed back will actually make you look bigger than an overly trained chest will.
+For example, you may be interested in developing a big chest rather than an extended back; your back contains about 70% of your total upper body muscle.
+A well-extended back will make you look bigger than an overly trained chest will.

-Please don’t be the guy who only trains his upper body while completely neglecting their legs, you don’t want to look like a candy apple.
-Big on top, stick figure on the bottom.
+Please don’t be the guy who only trains his upper body while completely neglecting their legs; you don’t want to look like a candy apple.
+Significant on top, stick figure on the bottom.

 Training one set of muscles over another can create strength imbalances which eventually lead to injuries.

-Injury prevention should always be treated as a major concern.
+Injury prevention should always be treated as a significant concern.
 If you get injured, your entire training plan will be completely thrown off track.

-For example, placing more focus on chest presses as opposed to rowing movements will eventually roll your shoulder joint forward and out of place and this can easily set you up for rotator cuff injuries.
+For example, placing more focus on chest presses instead of rowing movements will eventually roll your shoulder joint forward and out of place, which can easily set you up for rotator cuff injuries.

-The bottom line is fairly simple, focus on developing every muscle equally in order to end up with a complete, symmetrical, injury free physique.
+The bottom line is relatively simple: developing every muscle equally to end up with a complete, symmetrical, injury-free physique.

 Deloading is the process of scheduling periodic breaks into your workout routine as a way of preventing plateaus and injuries.

-In order to successfully deload, simply take 1 full week off from the lifting after you’ve completed 8 to 10 weeks of consecutive training.
+To successfully deload, take one full week off from the lifting after you’ve completed 8 to 10 weeks of consecutive training.

-First off it will give your joints and connective tissue a break.
-High intensity Lifting can have a negative effect on your joints over time and taking a full week of rest is a useful way to prevent injuries.
+First, off it will give your joints and connective tissue a break.
+High-intensity Lifting can hurt your joints over time, and taking a full week of rest is a useful way to prevent injuries.

-Thirdly, deloading has psychological benefits as well by giving you a chance to fully recharge and get in some well deserved mental relaxation time.
+Thirdly, deloading has psychological benefits by giving you a chance to recharge and get in some well-deserved mental relaxation time fully.
 Many lifters find that this increases their overall motivation and has them feeling eager to get back in the gym.

-Listen to your body on this one, If you feel that a break is in order after 8 straight weeks of training than go ahead.
-Or, if you feel like you can go the full 10 weeks before resting then that’s fine too.
+Listen to your body on this one; if you feel that a break is in order after eight straight weeks of training, then go ahead.
+But, on the other hand, if you feel like you can go the full ten weeks before resting, then that’s fine too.

 While training hard is the most effective means of stimulating muscle growth, doing this also puts your joints and ligaments under massive amounts of stress.

-There is no way around this, and if you don’t constantly pay attention to your technique and form you will end up with an injury that will stop you dead in your tracks.
+There is no way around this, and if you don’t continually pay attention to your technique and form, you will end up with an injury that will stop you dead in your tracks.

-Trust me I’ve been there, I messed my shoulder up when I was first starting out and it took months for me to get back to the type of training I was used to.
-It is the last thing you want to happen.
+Trust me; I’ve been there; I messed my shoulder up when I was first starting, and it took months for me to get back to the type of training I was used to.
+So it is the last thing you want to happen.

-It is extremely rare to spend years lifting weights and not have at least a couple training induced injuries, unfortunately it goes with the territory.
+It is sporadic to spend years lifting weights and not have at least a couple of training-induced injuries; unfortunately, it goes with the territory.

-Here are some basic fundamentals to train by, that will help you keep your joints and connective tissue strong and healthy and keep your training regimen on track for as long as possible.
+Here are some fundamentals to train by that will help keep your joints and connective tissue strong and healthy and keep your training regimen on track for as long as possible.

-If you read this entire article you already know how important the warm up phase of your workout is, it helps to get your body and mind ready to lift heavy weight, it lubricates your joints and gets your blood pumping into the surrounding connective tissue.
+If you read this entire article, you already know how vital the warm-up phase of your workout is; it helps to get your body and mind ready to lift heavyweight.
+It lubricates your joints and gets your blood pumping into the surrounding connective tissue.

-It’s not the most glamorous part of the workout and a lot of people half ass it, don’t be one of those people.
+It’s not the most glamorous part of the workout, and many people half-ass it, don’t be one of those people.

 Always Use Proper Form

-This can be done with common sense, Every set you perform should be done with the correct technique and form for that exercise, and before you perform any exercise you need to have a complete understanding of how it is supposed to be executed.
+This can be done with common sense.
+Every set you perform should be done with the correct technique and form for that exercise.
+Therefore, before performing any exercise, you need to understand how it is supposed to be executed.

-This rule especially applies to the bigger lifts such as squats and deadlifts, since you’ll be moving the greatest amount of weight and because these exercises are much more difficult to perform.
+This rule especially applies to the bigger lifts such as squats and deadlifts, since you’ll be moving the most significant amount of weight and because these exercises are much more challenging to perform.

 This is very important if you’re a true beginner and have never trained with weights before, as you don’t want to develop bad habits right from the start.

-When I talk about training heavy, I’m referring to you using weights that are heavy for YOU.
+When I talk about training heavy, I’m referring to you using heavy weights for YOU.

-Whether you’re at the gym or in your basement working out isn’t a contest to see who can out do each other. (check your ego before you start your workout)
+Whether at the gym or in your basement, working out isn’t a contest to see who can outdo each other. (check your ego before you start your workout)

-As long as you’re following the rules of progression and intensity you’re weights will increase a lot faster than you think.
+As long as you’re following the rules of progression and intensity, your weights will increase a lot faster than you think.

-The absolute highest level of intensity that any set should be performed at is to the point of concentric muscular failure, I recommend 1 rep short of complete failure to help decrease the chance for injury.
+The absolute highest level of intensity that any set should be performed is to the point of concentric muscular failure; I recommend one rep short of complete inability to decrease the chance for injury.

-These moves if done to often or incorrectly is a sure fire way to injure yourself besides, these they are not necessary to create muscle growth anyway.
+If done too often or incorrectly, these moves are a sure-fire way to injure yourself; besides, these are not necessary to create muscle growth anyway.

-Simply take each set 1 rep short of complete muscular failure, or until you’re physically unable to perform the exercise with proper technique.
+Take each set 1 rep short of complete muscular failure or until you’re physically unable to perform the exercise with proper technique.

 Nothing will guarantee that you’ll never be injured, but following these tips will drastically reduce the risk of it happening.

-Getting a sufficient amount of deep, restful sleep on a consistent basis is a far more important factor when it comes to maximizing muscle growth, fat loss and overall health than most people think.
+Getting a sufficient amount of deep, restful sleep consistently is a far more critical factor when it comes to maximizing muscle growth, fat loss, and overall health than most people think.